Aimery of Cyprus: Crusade and coronations

-Aimery was crowned by Emperor Henry VI's chancellor, Conrad, because the emperor was too ill to come and do it himself.
+Aimery was crowned by Emperor Henry VI's chancellor, Conrad, because Henry was too ill to come and do it himself.

 A rebellion in Sicily and a subsequent illness prevented Emperor Henry VI's departure to the Latin East.
 His chancellor, Conrad of Querfurt, bishop of Hildesheim, set sail ahead of him.
 Conrad crowned Aimery in Nicosia in September 1197 and received homage from the newly made king.
-The emperor died that month and the Holy Roman Empire was plunged into a long succession war, leaving Aimery without the alliance he had desired.
+Henry VI died that month and the Holy Roman Empire was plunged into a long succession war, leaving Aimery without the alliance he had desired.
 Henry of Champagne also died in September, having fallen from a window of his palace in Acre, only weeks after reconciling with Aimery.
-Aimery's garrison at Jaffa was not able to resist the Ayyubid attack and Jaffa was lost again shortly after Henry's death.
-Although it was not successful, this was the first instance of a king of Cyprus intervening militarily on behalf of the mainland kingdom.
+Aimery's garrison at Jaffa was not able to resist the Ayyubid attack and Jaffa was lost again shortly after Henry of Champagne's death.
+This was the first instance of a king of Cyprus intervening militarily on behalf of the mainland kingdom.

-Immediately after the death of Henry of Champagne, the barons of Jerusalem demanded that his widow, Isabella, seek a fourth husband, who would rule the kingdom.

-The aristocratic-yet-impoverished seneschal of Jerusalem, Ralph of Saint Omer, was a candidate, but the masters of the military orders opposed him vehemently.
-Conrad of Wittelsbach, archbishop of Mainz, arrived in Acre on 20 September and proposed that the throne should be offered to Aimery.
+Immediately after the death of Henry of Champagne, the barons of Jerusalem demanded that his widow, Isabella, seek a fourth husband, who would rule the kingdom.The aristocratic-yet-impoverished seneschal of Jerusalem, Ralph of Saint-Omer, was a candidate, but the masters of the military orders opposed him vehemently.
+Archbishop Conrad of Mainz arrived in Acre on 20 September and proposed that the throne should be offered to Aimery.
 Aimery would have been an attractive candidate because of his Cypriot resources, and the Germans likely appreciated that he was an imperial vassal.
 Since Aimery's first wife, Eschiva, had recently died, he was free to marry Isabella.
-Joscius, archbishop of Tyre, led the negotiations.
-The patriarch of Jerusalem, Aymar the Monk, initially complained that the marriage would be uncanonical.
+Archbishop Joscius of Tyre led the negotiations.
+Patriarch Aymar of Jerusalem initially complained that the marriage would be uncanonical.
 The marriage, or at least a betrothal, was celebrated in October.

 Sensing an opportunity while the Ayyubids were preoccupied with Jaffa, Aimery assisted the German and Brabancon crusaders commanded by Duke Henry I of Brabant in recovering Beirut and Sidon in October 1197.
 Sidon had been destroyed by the time they arrived, and they captured Beirut on 21 October after forcing the Ayyubid ruler of Damascus, al-Adil I, to withdraw.
 Toron was besieged in November.
 The patriarch withdrew his objections to the marriage of Aimery and Isabella and crowned them in January 1198.
 When news of Emperor Henry VI's death reached the Levant, the Germans decided to return home, and the siege of Toron was abandoned on 2 February.
-The Germans left behind a new military order, the Teutonic Knights, to whom Aimery granted the Gate of St Nicholas in Acre on the condition that they return it at the king's request.
+The Germans left behind a new military order, the Teutonic Knights, to whom Aimery granted the Gate of St Nicholas in Acre on the condition that they return it at the King's request.
 Pope Celestine III's successor, Innocent III, immediately began preaching a new crusade.